GroestlCoin/bip32utils/README.rst

 .. image:: https://travis-ci.org/prusnak/bip32utils.svg?branch=master
     :target: https://travis-ci.org/prusnak/bip32utils

-The bip32utils library is a pure Python implementation of Bitcoin hierarchical deterministic wallet ("HD Wallet") ECDSA key generation as specified in BIP0032 (Bitcoin Improvement Proposal #0032).
+The bip32utils library is a pure Python implementation of Groestlcoin hierarchical deterministic wallet ("HD Wallet") ECDSA key generation as specified in BIP0032 (Bitcoin Improvement Proposal #0032).

-Deterministic ECDSA key generation allows creating a sequence of Bitcoin private and public ECDSA keys from an initial seed and a hierarchical set of indices.
+Deterministic ECDSA key generation allows creating a sequence of Groestlcoin private and public ECDSA keys from an initial seed and a hierarchical set of indices.
 A number of benefits follow:

 * An entire wallet can be backed up once by storing the wallet seed or